DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/date-range-parameters.md

     ![](../../../../../images/eurd-win-use-date-ranges-design-add-param-dialog.png)

-1. The _dateRange_ parameter appears in the **Field List** and includes the inner _dateRange_Start_ and _dateRange_End_ parameters.
-Select the _dateRange_ parameter and switch to the **Property Grid** to specify the inner parameters' default values.
+1. The _dateRange_ parameter appears in the **Field List** and includes the  _dateRange_Start_ and _dateRange_End_ parameters.
+Select the _dateRange_ parameter and switch to the **Property Grid** to specify the parameters' default values.

     ![](../../../../../images/eurd-win-use-date-ranges-design-configure-subparam.png)

     The **Value** property allows you to specify a static value.
-To do this. provide an expression for the **Value** property which specifies a dynamic value.
-Click the **Value** property's marker, select **Value Expression**, and specify an expression in the invoked editor.
+To specify a dynamic value, click the **Value** property's marker, select **Value Expression** and specify an expression in the invoked editor.

     ![](../../../../../images/eurd-win-use-date-ranges-design-value-expression.png)

 1. Use the start and end parameter names in the report's filter string to [filter data](../filter-data/filter-data-at-the-report-level.md) by the specified date range.
-Select the report, click the **Filter String** property's ellipsis button in the **Property Grid**, and construct a filter string in the invoked **FilterString Editor**.
+Select the report, click the **Filter String** property's ellipsis button in the **Property Grid** and construct a filter string in the invoked **FilterString Editor**.

     ![](../../../../../images/eurd-win-use-date-ranges-filterstring.png)